equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Let say you are a Lead Web Developer or a DevOps person and you want to go on a holiday.
 Your boss ask's you if you can bring your laptop with you in case they have an unsolvable problem with server.
 You know just in case.
-Because you are profesionnal you will say no problem and pack your $2000 i7 MacBook Profesional with custom component build with you.
+Because you are professional you will say no problem and pack your $2000 i7 MacBook Profesional with custom component build with you.

 Now you come to the check in to the hotel and you want to store your